 Another standout name is Agnes Retno Sudjasmin, who garnered national attention after winning the gold medal at PON XVIII in Pekanbaru, Riau in 2012.
 Over three consecutive days of competition, Agnes delivered an impressive total score of 211 strokes (5 under par)—a remarkable accomplishment for a young female golfer at that time.

 Agnes’s achievements extend beyond national tournaments.
 At age 17, she won the Faldo Series Asia (FSA) Indonesia, finishing with a score of 141 strokes (3 under par).
 This youth championship is highly regarded throughout Asia, often serving as a benchmark for identifying future stars.
 Agnes’s victory clearly demonstrated her tremendous potential.
+For readers who want more context, GoGolf’s guide to the Faldo Series Tournament explains why this platform is important for junior and amateur golf development.

 She also competed in the Ladies Indonesia Open alongside other rising players such as Ida Ayu Melati Putri and Gianti Mahardika.
 Held at Palm Hill Golf Club in Sentul, the event offered valuable experience, allowing them to interact and compete with established golfers from overseas.

 Agnes’s career highlights reflect the enormous potential of Indonesian women golfers.
 With sustainable training and consistent sponsorship support, she—along with upcoming talents—could elevate Indonesia’s presence in international women’s golf.
+Young players who want to start building their fundamentals can also benefit from GoGolf’s essential golf tips for beginners.

 Gianti Mahardhika: Achievements Across National and Regional Championships